El Oriental

-Noé Astro Moreno León (born December 6, 1972) is a Mexican Luchador known under the ring name El Oriental, currently works for Consejo Mundial de Lucha Libre (CMLL) but is mainly known for his almost 10-year-long stint in Asistencia Asesoría y Administración (AAA) along with his sisters Cynthia, Rossy and Esther Moreno.
+Noé Astro Moreno León (born December 6, 1972) is a Mexican professional wrestler known under the ring name El Oriental, currently works for Consejo Mundial de Lucha Libre (CMLL) but is mainly known for his almost 10-year-long stint in Asistencia Asesoría y Administración (AAA) along with his sisters Cynthia, Rossy and Esther Moreno.
 He is the son of wrestler and promoter Alfonso "Acorazado" Moreno and has worked over 70 tours of Japan.

 Professional wrestling career

-The person who would later become known as El Oriental was born on December 6, 1972, son of Mexican luchador and wrestling promoter Alfonso Moreno.
+The person who would later become known as El Oriental was born on December 6, 1972, son of Mexican professional wrestler and wrestling promoter Alfonso Moreno.
 Later on Moreno along with Dr. Wagner and Blue Panther trained El Oriental for his professional wrestling career.
 He made his debut on October 23, 1992, in Arena Azteca Budokan, the arena his father operated at the time.
 El Oriental adopted the ring name upon making his debut and has competed exclusively under that name since then.
 Early in his career he worked mainly in or around his home state of Ciudad Nezahualcóyotl, Mexico State, often working with his sisters Cynthia, Rossy and Esther Moreno.